daniel-folio/profile-site/README.md

   - Data quality: For missing mobile records or proxy environments, verify IP/forwarded header configuration first.
   - Map performance: Initial load may be slow depending on free tile/CDN/network conditions.
   - Docs: see [VISITOR_TRACKING.md](./VISITOR_TRACKING.md).
+  - Owner auto-allowlist: Append some information to the visit URL to auto-add the current IP to `ownerIpAllowlist` and record this visit as owner.
+Do not expose this publicly to avoid abuse.

 #### 📄 **Advanced Content Management System**
 - **Dynamic PDF Generation** for resumes and career details using html2pdf.js with custom styling